Dr. Nordine Es-Sadki

 His research interests include, knowledge/technology transfer, the measurement and analysis of Science, Technology & Innovation including social and public sector innovation, questionnaire design, surveys and their methodology, and the economics of regional innovation.
 He also works part-time as a economics teacher at a lyceum in Maastricht.

-He currently works on the following EU commissioned research projects:
+Next to his research and teaching he works on the following EU commissioned research projects:

 Preparation of the CIS Methodological Manual and the CIS 2024 questionnaire